zainabch123/react-gmail-intro/README.md

 All the source files you need are in the [src](./src) subdirectory.

-- Break down `App.js` into components
+- Break down `App.js` into separate components
-- Break down `app.css` into stylesheets
+- Break down `app.css` into separate stylesheets
 - Import the relevant stylesheets for each component

 ## Tips